Land Use Planning and Nepa Compliance

 - Coordination with appropriate local, state, and Federal agencies.

-The final result of this multi-layered environmental review is a series of stipulations, conditions of approval, or industry proposals that provide for environmental protection.
+The final result of this multi-layered environmental review is a series of stipulations, conditions of approval, or industry proposals that provide for cumulative landscape level and site-specific environmental protection.